-Drape the leash back and forth over your palm in a zig-zag fashion to take up some of the slack of the leash.
-This will shorten the leash to give you more control and pull your dog closer to your body but is easy to release and not “twist around” your finger(s).
+Drape the leash back and forth over your palm in a zig-zag fashion to take up some of the leash slack.
+This will shorten the leash to give you more control and pull your dog closer to your body, but it is easy to release and not “twist around” your finger(s).

 - Check that the leash is exiting your hand near your pinkie finger to ensure maximum control.

 2. What kind of Dog Leash do you have?

 This includes picking the correct leash AND the collar.
 A collar should be tight enough to avoid slipping up and down on the dog’s neck but not too tight to compress airways.
 You should be able just to fit your hand under the collar.
 Make sure not to use a retractable leash- these leashes tell the dog he can rush ahead or stay behind, and he will never learn to avoid pulling.